olakunleoladimeji/mariadb-kubernetes/mariadb-enterprise/README.md

 ```$ make test MARIADB_CLUSTER=<release-name>```

-This will build a docker image, push it into a remote repo and create a pod named `<release-name>-sanity-test` that will connect to an existing MariaDB cluster named `<release-name>` and will execute the test framwork.
+This will build a docker image, push it into the remote Docker repo and create a pod named `<release-name>-sanity-test` that will connect to an existing MariaDB cluster named `<release-name>` and will execute the test framwork.
 You can track the progress of the test run by running:

 ```$ kubectl logs <release-name>-sanity-test -f```